adamohern/good_kitty/README.md

 Hooray!
 You now have a first-class MODO command.
 Type `breakfast` into the MODO command line, and read your delicious result.

-The only slightly weird bit is that you have to include the `_commander_last_used` definition in your class, otherwise things will go sideways as soon as you use the class more than once.
+The only slightly weird bit is that you have to include the `_commander_default_values` definition in your class, otherwise things will go sideways as soon as you use the class more than once.
 Just trust me on that one.

 But it really gets nice when you want to ask the user for something.